jkimrox/Checkers/README.md

 # Checkers

-Simple overview of use/purpose.

 ## MVP Project Description

 This game is a browser based version of one of the most basic and popular board games of all-time, Checkers.
-It involves two players which have pieces that move diagonally across the board and mandatory captures by capturing opponent pievces by jumping over their pieces.
+It involves two players which have pieces that move diagonally across the board and mandatory captures by capturing opponent pieces by jumping over their pieces.
+The player who captures more opponent pieces will end victorious.

+## MVP Wireframes

+## Layout

+The layout of the game is seen in the gameboard when viewing the webpage.
+`
+## Buttons

+Reset: This button willreturn all players' pieces to their original placement on the board.
+As a result, the player with Black pieces will begin the game.

-## Getting Started
+## Game Section

-### Dependencies
+The gameboard has three visible sections throughout the gameplay - the Black pieces, the Red pieces, and the Black squares which allow the pieces to travel across the board.

+To move a piece, the player must click on a piece and click on an available adjacent diagonal square to move onto.
+If there is a piece that is able to be captured, the player must click the space across the available opponent piece to capture it.
+The game is completed when players are unable to move pieces on the board as the game only allows for forward movement.

+Once the game is completed, a "Black wins!" or "Red wins!" heading will appear signifying which player captured more opponent pieces while reaching for the opposite end of the board.

-### Installing
+## Installing

 Download this repo and copy the HTTPS or SSH key.